Ryne Douglas Pearson

-Ryne Douglas Pearson is an American author, screenwriter, and YouTube cooking show host.
+Ryne Douglas Pearson is an American author.
 He is best known for his Art Jefferson novel series, including Simple Simon, which adapted to the 1998 film Mercury Rising starring Bruce Willis and Alec Baldwin.
-He also co-wrote the screenplay and story of the 2009 film Knowing starring Nicolas Cage.
+He also co-wrote the screenplay and story for the 2009 film Knowing starring Nicolas Cage.

 His YouTube channel "Cooking With Ry" focuses on outdoor cooking, grilling, and barbecue.